Renewing Your CDL in Kentucky

 In the event that the process isn't started in time, the endorsement holder may be able to have the 30-day application requirement waived.
 If this is the case for you, be prepared to provide one of the following:

 - Returned mail entry posted on your driving record

 - Copy of your log book showing evidence that you were unable to start the process because you were on the road at the time

 Even if the 30-day application requirement is waived, you'll still be required to carry a valid CDL with the HAZMAT endorsement, as well as proof that the 30-day process has been started.
 You can do this by showing a copy of your receipt or an entry on your driving record.

-You must self-certify your type of vehicle operation with the Kentucky Division of Driver Licensing by January 2014.
+You must self-certify your type of vehicle operation with the Kentucky Division of Driver Licensing.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate

 - Excepted Intrastate